|

 Y

-roots, cuspids (canine teeth) are important teeth, but often
+to their large roots, cuspids (canine oe eye teeth) are important

-teeth.
-Then they often grow off-site, mostly before, rarer behind
+loss of milk teeth.
+Then they often grow off-site, mostly before,

-be expanded by the plastic ends of the screwed segments.
-These
+gaps can nicely be expanded by the plastic ends of the screwed

-have to be shortened little by little when the cuspid grows in or
+segments.
+These have to be shortened little by little when the

-or Z plate: screw elements inside of the narrowed gaps had already
+uses a Y or Z plate: screw elements inside of the narrowed gaps

 The